bpbeernie/FinalAssignmentSubmission/readme.txt

 C. To run Tester

-1. CD to AssignmentTester folder
+1. In a new terminal, CD to AssignmentTester folder

 2. RUN